Previll/SampleUCCXScripts/README.md

+## Sample Advanced Prompts Script
+This script shows an example of using container prompts and generated prompts, a call is placed into the CSQ and if the caller is queued, we use the reporting statistic step to determine how many calls are waiting.
+Based on number of calls waiting we generate a prompt that vocalizes the number using the create generated prompt step.
+Finally we use the "Create container prompt" step which concatenates the "You are caller number", "1", "in queue" prompts.

 ## Installation

 Simply download the .aef files and upload to contact center as appropriate, scripts come with sample audio prompts with computer generated text-to-speech voices, we recommend replacing these as soon as possible.